“Heroes are born every day

 is born every minute.”

-We’ve uncovered 5 steps to any successful brand or business.
-Most successful businesses stumble upon these steps almost accidentally and the ones that struggle or fail are usually missing one of these 5 critical steps.
+We’ve identified 5 steps to any successful brand or business.
+Most successful businesses stumble upon these steps almost accidentally.
+The ones that struggle or fail are usually missing one, two or three of these 5 critical steps.
 Here’s the little list of the Big 5:

 - Advertising (includes PR)

 Most businesses do a copacetic job with no research, no real brand message or persona, they usually have a decent or good design (logo or logotype), virtually no real communications strategy, and rely on advertising, public relations or networking to meet their income needs.
 These missing or half-baked steps are sub-optimal.
 They’ll lead to difficulty in time.

 For instance, a well-thought out, planned strategy is always optimal to mere tactical responses.
 Tactics are single step moves whereas a strategy has several advanced moves and is ultimately comprised of a series of tactics.